carpentries/task-forces/2019/sponsorship-exploration/sponsorship-exploration-report.md

 - Was the rubric useful in thinking about alignment with our values?
 - Any adaptation needed for the Sponsorship Policy or agreement?
 - What was community feedback around sponsorship?
 Did we get any positive or negative comments about our choices of sponsoring organisations or process?
-- Did companies have any feedback about sponsorship generally?
+- Did organisations have any feedback about sponsorship generally?
 Did they have positive or negative comments about being a sponsor?